22 Fun Things To Do In Mendoza, Argentina

 Visit Parque San Martin

-Parque San Martin easily qualifies and the nicest park in Mendoza.
-It was designed by Carlos Thays, a famous urban planner and landscape architect, in the late 1800s, and inside you’ll find 34 sculptures, a rose garden and a lake which is a perfect picnic spot.
-It’s also a great place to spot some local action.
+Parque San Martin easily qualifies as the nicest park in Mendoza.
+It was designed by Carlos Thays, a famous urban planner and landscape architect, in the late 1800s.
+It’s actually the oldest park in the Province of Mendoza.

 things to do in Mendoza